 Best Practices in Web Development

-Imagine that you have to build a race-car.
+Imagine you have to build a race car.
 Would you prefer starting with a bare sheet of metal?
 Or would it be easier if you started with an existing frame that you could cut and weld to your liking?
 You’d likely choose the latter.
 Instead of starting from ground zero, having a framework in web development provides you with a structure to build on.

 A framework helps new developers reduce unnecessary errors and build quality applications.
 Because of the rather minimalistic work to be done at the start, frameworks help save a considerable amount of time.
-This, in turn, results in a faster ‘turnaround time’ of a project.
+And that means a faster turnaround time for your project.

 Some developers jump right into coding without a planned approach.
 This can lead them to rewrite the code again and again.
 Unfortunately, rewriting code wastes valuable time.
 The first step of a project should be to identify the overall goal.
 Simplifying the user-interface of an e-commerce app or customizing a retail website are both examples of project goals.